pkalro/jekyll-now/_posts/2020-07-18-Streaming responses from NodeJS.md

 ---
 layout: post
 title: "Streaming with NodeJS and oboe.js"
 date: 2020-07-18
-excerpt: "Streams - NodeJS"
+excerpt: "Solve the age old problem of orchestrating heavy volume of data and progressively rendering your UI with NodeJS / oboe"
 image: "/images/streams.jpg"
 ---